 During fiscal 2010, the mandates of both the HR Committee and the RM Committee were modified in order to enable them to conduct analyses of risks related to the various compensation programs.
-Also in 2010, an analysis grid was developed to evaluate the risk associated with each of the Bank's compensation programs.
+An analysis grid was also developed in 2010 to evaluate the risk associated with each of the Bank's compensation programs.
 This grid covers the following five categories of criteria: